 - Out in the garden– good gloves that fit comfortably and help you grip and pull are a must.
 Easy-to-wear, lightweight gloves such as Protexgloves are a great gardening option.

-4. Wearing splints or braces Wearing splints or braces that support your fingers and/or thumbs can allow for better movement and help relieve pain.
-It is always recommended that you consult with your healthcare provider on what splint/brace will work best for you.
+4. Wearing splints, braces or gloves Wearing splints or braces that support your fingers/thumbs or gloves that help with swelling can allow for better movement and help relieve pain.
+It is always recommended that you consult with your healthcare provider on what will work best for you.

 - Finger splints can be worn to hold your fingers in a functional position.
 The Oval-8 Finger Splint is thin and light weight, and can be worn day or night without limiting hand movement.